r0oth3x49/udemy-dl/README.md

   -v, --version     Shows the version.

 Authentication:
-  -u , --username   Username in udemy.
+  -u , --username   Username in Udemy.
   -p , --password   Password of your account.
   -k , --cookies    Cookies to authenticate with.